cloud-agnost/agnost-website/docs/introduction/key-features.md

 features, Agnost consolidates all essential components into one unified platform.
 This streamlined approach empowers developers to fine-tune their environments and optimize their applications efficiently.

+## Automatic Type Definition with Agnost Code Editor

+Agnost Code Editor provides seamless automatic type definition, making it easier for developers to work with strongly-typed data and maintain code consistency throughout their projects.
+This feature enhances code quality and reduces the likelihood of type-related errors.

+## Full Control over Serverless Functions

+Agnost empowers developers with full control over serverless functions, allowing them to efficiently manage and deploy serverless components within their applications.
+With Agnost, you can harness the benefits of serverless architecture while maintaining flexibility and customization in your functions.